simonschamp/fstesting/README.md

-This is a full-stack application used for demonstrating testing The core components of this project are detailed below.
+This is a full-stack application used for demonstrating testing.

+The core components of this project are detailed below.

 GitHub: https://github.com/simonschamp/fstesting